-Rajna Swaminathan is an accomplished artist in the field of South Indian classical percussion – mrudangam.
-She is a disciple and protégé of mrudangam maestro Umayalpuram K. Sivaraman.
-Rajna is one of only a handful of female mrudangam artists in the world.
-She has performed with several renowned Indian classical musicians and dancers, touring widely in North America and India.
-Rajna has performed in several prestigious venues and festivals, including the Smithsonian (D.C.), Kennedy Center (D.C.), Asia Society (New York), Walker Art Center (MN), American Dance Festival (NC), Krannert Center (IL), Lied Center (KS), Music Academy (Chennai), Shanmukhananda Hall (Mumbai), Edinburgh Fringe Festival (U.K.), and The Esplanade (Singapore).
+Rajna Swaminathan is an accomplished mrudangam (South Indian percussion) artist, a protégé of mrudangam maestro Umayalpuram K. Sivaraman.
+Rajna is one of only a handful of women who play the mrudangam professionally.
+She has performed with several renowned Indian classical musicians, most notably mentor and vocalist T.M.
+Krishna.
+Rajna has performed in several prestigious venues and festivals, including the Smithsonian (D.C.), Kennedy Center (D.C.), Asia Society (NYC), Lincoln Center (NYC), Walker Art Center (MN), Music Academy (Chennai), Shanmukhananda Hall (Mumbai) and The Esplanade (Singapore).
 Rajna also regularly gives workshops on the South Indian rhythmic perspective, most notably at the Banff International Jazz and Creative Music Workshop, the Percussive Arts Society International Convention, and the KOSA International Percussion Camp.
 Rajna holds degrees in Anthropology and French from the University of Maryland, College Park.
 She is currently pursuing a PhD in music at Harvard University.